 While there, I was introduced to the work of the brilliant Dr. Howard Gardner and his research team at Harvard’s Project Zero.
 Howard Gardner founded the Theory of Multiple Intelligences.
 I am dedicated to teaching lessons based on his theory.
 Howard Gardner tells us human beings have different intelligences.
 They are linguistic, logical-mathematical, musical, bodily kinesthetic, interpersonal, intrapersonal, spatial, naturalistic, and perhaps even existential intelligence.
 Over my lifetime as a student and then as a teacher, I felt it was tragic when students’ intelligences were not honored, respected and allowed to flourish.
 The work coming out of Project Zero was a perfect fit for me.
 At Adelphi I also discovered the genius Peter Senge and his Fifth Discipline Theory.
 Senge developed SystemsThinking, and the Society of Organizational Learning.
 Armed with my knowledge and my inspiration, I moved forward continuing to create environments which respected children and their intelligences.
 Eventually, I received my professional diploma in educational leadership from CW Post where I continued to study systems thinking.
 I also had incredible opportunities to continue my professional development by attending summer institutes at Columbia University and Harvard University.

 I want to thank you who have touched my life in addition to those mentioned above.
-There are many, but I highlight a few of the most outstanding.
+Much gratitude goes out to my precious students, their parents, my thoughtful friends and loving family.

 And then there are the familial stories of my two beautiful cousins John Turturro and Frankie Termini Orlando I would like to share with you.
 You can read about their effect on my life in an NPR article from the This I Believe series.

-I must also thank Ravi and Kathleen Coltrane for being gracious and supportive.
-I was honored to meet both of them.
+I must also thank Ravi Coltrane for being gracious and supportive.
 Jehudith Cohen from the Friends of the Coltrane Home Executive Board has also been patient, kind and a real mentor.

 Finally, my two magnificent gifts…my children Victoria and Anthony.~ What I feel for you my children goes beyond words.
 You have given me the courage to live a life I wished for.
 Realizing that the best legacy I could leave you both is one in which your mother walked the walk…not just talked the talk.
 Thank you for sharing my love with hundreds of school children.
 My daughter and son will tell you that I DID take my work home.
 My hope is that in those moments you learned the value of giving to others because it is the right thing. ~My dear children I am so very proud of both of you…and it is I who continues to learn from each of you….

-I move forward in my work to continue my mission and my vision, to help children learn in peace and happiness.~ It was you, my students who have taught me magnificent lessons.
-Thank you students!
+I move forward in my work to continue my mission and my vision, to help children learn in peace and happiness.

 Please continue to stop by the site!….Inner Peace to You All!